marianmeres/test-runner/README.md

 This runner does not spawn the actual tests executions into separate child processes.
-This is an intentional choice, but it comes with the price of not beeing able to truly isolate/kill/cancel the test execution and its context (such as pending `setTimeout`s) which can lead to unexpected results.
+This is an intentional choice, but it comes with the price of not beeing able to truly isolate/kill/cancel the test execution and its context (such as pending `setTimeout`s) which can sometimes lead to unexpected results.

 ## Browser support